Available: Requestable

 Langston Hughes

-Portrait by [[Carl Van Vechten]], 1936 James Mercer Langston Hughes (February 1, 1901 – May 22, 1967) was an American poet, social activist, novelist, playwright, and columnist from Joplin, Missouri.
-One of the earliest innovators of the literary art form called jazz poetry, Hughes is best known as a leader of the Harlem Renaissance.
-He famously wrote about the period that "the Negro was in vogue", which was later paraphrased as "when Harlem was in vogue."
+Portrait by [[Carl Van Vechten]], 1942 James Mercer Langston Hughes (February 1, 1901 – May 22, 1967) was an American poet, social activist, novelist, playwright, and columnist from Joplin, Missouri.
+An early innovator of jazz poetry, Hughes is best known as a leader of the Harlem Renaissance.

 1. by Hughes, Langston, 1902-1967